Etiquette: The Art of Refinement

 The wedding-rip-off artists have always been with us, in one form or another.
 Wedding Planner all too often means Wedding Scammer.
 The advent of the hearse-chasers is more recent.
 Death is always a touchy subject, but there is no reason to get touchy-feely about it!

 Those clumsy consultant-ghouls are unseemly as they encourage the lurid spilling-of-guts and phonied-up sentiments in public at all sorts of ceremonies, rituals that are best left small and private, perhaps even unattended by anyone outside of the family.
-The email list has become the Social Register!
+The email/contact list has become the Social Register!

 I perhaps am too sensitive to the trampling of the rights of the dead.
 I perhaps feel too much a sense of revulsion over the mangling of memories that a corpse cannot protest!
 The modern-day funeral has hideously morphed into a grotesque caricature of last rites that seemingly never end!
 The parting has become part-fund-raiser, part-revenge-ritual, part psycho-babble, and part-one-upmanship by the bereaved.
 It’s such a quaint custom, letting the dead rest in peace!